 Famous clock tower

 We all know about The Big Ben in London, but Darjeeling has its own as well.
 This structure is one of the oldest structures of Darjeeling .
 It was constructed in 1850 by the late Raj Sahib Kharga Bahadur Chettri, who also constructed most of the iconic structures in town.
-It was a municipality building at first but later turned into the capital hall due to a shortage of facilities to conduct meetings, banquets and other events.
+A municipality building at first but later it turned into the capital hall due to a shortage of facilities to conduct meetings, banquets and other events.
 In the year 1921 , Two Lakh Fifty Thousand of Rupees was donated by the Maharaja of Coach Behar (Cooch Bihar) for the complete construction of this Hall.